Access Control

 Data Ownership Hierarchy

-Section titled “Column Strategy”- Workspace-scoped tables: both
+Section titled “Column Strategy”- Domain-scoped tables: both

-account_idonly - Operations-scoped tables (world model content, operator-only state): neither — operations role only
+org_idonly - Operations-scoped tables (world model content, operator-only state): neither — operations role only

 Session-var convention (RLS contract)